 #3 Using dashboards to track and visualize data

 There are various dashboard tools that legal teams can use to visualize their contract management metrics in real-time.
 These tools help in identifying trends and patterns in data, making it easier to see the big picture and make informed decisions.
-Before you buy a separate dashboard tool, however, make sure to check if your CLM, if you have one, offers dashboards with relevant metrics already — and if you don’t, see if it might be more prudent to invest in a contract management system instead.
+Before you buy a separate dashboard tool, however, make sure to check if your CLM, if you have one, offers dashboards with relevant metrics already — and if you don’t, see if it might be more prudent to invest in a CLM instead.

 Also read: 8 Top Contract Management Software Platforms